ShamSinha/Image-Recognition-Website/README.md

         model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])

-4. Now we load our dataset preocedure are given above.
+4. Now we load our dataset procedures are given above.
+We split the data in 90% train and 10% test set.

 5. Use ImageDataGenerator if we need to augment the data